Starting a Micro-Influencer Marketing Campaign? Avoid These 10 Common Mistakes.

 You probably already know how important influencers are to online marketing success.
 Consumers are increasingly ignoring or blocking ads.
 Instead, they turn to recommendations of peers on social media and elsewhere to make purchase decisions.

-There’s a lot of room for error when you’re first starting out, and even seasoned marketers make mistakes with their influencer strategy.
+There’s a lot of room for error when you’re first starting out, and even seasoned marketers encounter pitfalls with their influencer strategy.
 If you want your campaigns to succeed on the first try, avoid these 10 common mistakes brands make with micro-influencer marketing.

 1. Not defining your influencer marketing goals